Olivier-RIVIERE/calculator/README.md

 # Calculator project

-I continue learning web development with this calculator 💪 .
+I continue to learn web development with this project. 💪 .

 ## Screenshots